seek-oss/skuba/docs/development-api/github.md

 ## commitAndPushAllChanges

-Retrieves all file changes from the local git repository using [getChangedFiles], commits and pushes file changes from the local workspace to a specified GitHub branch.
+Retrieves all file changes from the local Git repository using [getChangedFiles], then commits and pushes the changes to a specified GitHub branch using [commitAndPush](#commitandpush).

-Commits using this method appear verified on GitHub.
+Commits pushed using this method appear verified on GitHub.

-`undefined` is returned instead of a commit id when there are no changes to push.
+`undefined` is returned instead of a commit ID when there are no changes to push.

 ```typescript
 import { GitHub } from 'skuba';